HCL-TECH-SOFTWARE/voltscript-docs/docs/howto/archipelago/atlas.md

 ## VSE Extensions

-In EA1 and EA2, it was only possible to download VSEs by using the numeric portions of the file download URL, e.g. **library** as "25265" and **module** as "25877/20841".
-The module changed for each version, because it corresponded to a specific file download.
-This required the Volt MX Marketplace repository URL to be **"https://community.demo-hclvoltmx.com/marketplace/asset"**.

-From EA3, a different download URL from Volt MX Marketplace is supported.
-For this, the **library** is the asset title, e.g. "JsonVSE VoltScript Extension".
+The **library** is the asset title, e.g. "JsonVSE VoltScript Extension".
 The **module** is the asset filename when downloaded, minus the file suffix, e.g. "jsonvse".
-This requires the Volt MX Marketplace repository URL to be **"https://community.demo-hclvoltmx.com/marketplace"**.
-Note that unlike EA1 and EA2, this does not have "/asset" on the end.
+The Volt MX Marketplace repository URL is **"https://community.demo-hclvoltmx.com/marketplace"**.

-If the VSE library and extension are numeric, you **must** have the repository URL as "https://community.demo-hclvoltmx.com/marketplace/asset".
-If it is the more human-readable format mapping to the VSE name, you **must** have the repository URL as "https://community.demo-hclvoltmx.com/marketplace".
-This format is the preferable option and there has been limited usage of EA1 and EA2, so the repository ID has not been changed.
-Documentation and the latest versions of all VoltScript Library Modules have been updated to use it.

-!!! warning
-    All affected VoltScript Library Modules have had new releases.
-These are:<br/>
-        - VoltScript JSON Converter, version 1.0.4.<br/>
-        - VoltScript Collections, version 1.0.4.<br/>
-        - VoltScript VoltMX Middleware, version 1.0.4.<br/>
-    Ensure you are using at least these versions, or there may be errors downloading downstream dependencies from "https://community.demo-hclvoltmx.com/marketplace".

 !!! info
     By default, VSE files for all platforms (Windows, Linux, MacOS) will be copied into the project.
 You can use `runtimePlatforms` property to restrict which platforms' VSEs are copied in.
 For more details, see [How to Structure an atlas.json](../../references/atlas.md).